neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 ~~~~~~~~~~~~

 Now, after explaining the two types of domain objects, we will
-look at a particularily important implementation area: Associations
+look at a particularly important implementation area: Associations
 between objects.

 Domain objects have relationships between them.
 In the domain